bootstrap-vue/bootstrap-vue/docs/components/table/README.md

 ]
 ```

-Supported item record modifier properties (make sure your field keys do not conflict with these names):
+Supported optional item record modifier properties (make sure your field keys do not conflict with these names):

 | Property | Type | Description
 | ---------| ---- | -----------